At Reliant, we take your security and the security of your finances very seriously.

 - Frequently review account activity and immediately report unauthorized transactions.

-- Consider the benefits and drawbacks of credit freezes, which are more secure and longer-term than fraud alerts, but more restrictive.
+- Consider the benefits and drawbacks of credit freezes.

 - Always use multi-factor authentication when available.

-- Update PINs and passwords, including email passwords, and follow best practices (i.e.: using long and complex phrases, and never re-using passwords).
+- Update PINs and passwords, including email passwords, and follow best practices (e.g. using long and complex phrases, and never re-using passwords).